tidalcycles/Tidal/README.md

 For documentation, mailing list and more info see [here](https://tidalcycles.org/).
 You can help speed up Tidal development by [contributing to the collective fund](https://opencollective.com/tidalcycles)!

-(c) Alex McLean and contributors, 2025
+(c) Alex McLean and other [contributors](https://github.com/tidalcycles/Tidal/graphs/contributors), 2025

 Licensed under the GNU Public License v3.0.
 Ports and other projects making use of Tidal source code as a reference for e.g. algorithms and/or types are derivative works and bound by the same license.